Publications for birth practitioners, childbirth educators and parents-to-be.

-Midwifery Today (a 72-page journal that includes International Midwife) is a quarterly publication for birth practitioners.
-We emphasize natural childbirth, breastfeeding, networking and education.
+Midwifery Today is a quarterly publication for birth practitioners.
+We emphasize natural childbirth, breastfeeding, networking, and education.
 Our aim is to foster communication between practitioners and families and to promote responsible midwifery and childbirth education around the world.

-E-mail your article to email@example.com (See Article E-Mail Guidelines.)
-Please include your article in the body of the e-mail or attach as a word document.
-Include your name, address and telephone number, as well as your FAX number and e-mail address on the first page.
+E-mail your article to email@example.com (See Article E-mail Guidelines.)
+Please include your article in the body of the E-mail or attach as a word document.
+Include your name, address, telephone number, and E-mail address on the first page.
 Please include a biographical sketch of no more than 40 words.
-If you wish to withhold your name, please indicate whether you prefer an anonymous citing, your initials or a pseudonym.
+If you wish to withhold your name, please indicate whether you prefer an anonymous citing, your initials, or a pseudonym.
 We welcome photos with your submission.
 Please see our photo guidelines for acceptable formats.

 - We will not consider previously published articles.

 - We reserve the right to edit for clarity, content, and length.
 When possible, we give contributors the opportunity to review all edits prior to publication.

 - We cannot guarantee return of material submitted.
 Submit high quality copies of your work; retain a copy of your article, photography, or artwork.